WeWork loses its chief communications officer ahead of planned IPO – TechCrunch

 It could just be a better job offer, but WeWork’s top communications executive, Jennifer Skyler, has announced to her contacts that she is leaving the co-working giant to become the chief corporate affairs officer at American Express later this fall.

 Skyler joined WeWork four years ago as its first communications hire, after spending three years as a director of communications at Facebook in New York.
-Skyler joined the fast-growing company as its global head of public affairs, working with us closely when we sat down with cofounder and CEO Adam Neumann at TechCrunch Disrupt in 2017.
+Skyler joined the fast-growing company as its global head of public affairs, working with us closely when we sat down with co-founder and CEO Adam Neumann at TechCrunch Disrupt in 2017.

 Last year, she was promoted to the role of chief communications officer.